 Are root canal procedures painful?

 The root canal procedure has a bad reputation for being extremely painful.
 This, however, is not true.
 They are no more painful than a tooth filling.
 The pain that is often associated with this procedure is actually due to the infection itself.
-When there is an infection present inside the pulp chamber of the tooth, this will cause a swelling, pressure and inflammation which can be very painful.
+When there is an infection present inside the pulp chamber of the tooth, this will cause swelling, pressure, and inflammation which can be very painful.
 Most people report feeling a sense of relief once the infection is successfully removed from the tooth.

 What will happen if I do not get a root canal?

 The infection will remain there until it is removed.
 No dentist will advise a patient to wait since there is a possibility the infection can spread to the surrounding tissues.
-This can cause a abscess to form which is very painful.
+This can cause an abscess to form which is very painful.
 If you delay treatment, you risk losing the tooth and other surrounding teeth.
-Saving the tooth at all cost is what is best for your oral health.
+Saving the tooth at all costs is what is best for your oral health.

 I have severe dental anxiety.
 Is there anything you can do?

 Many patients come to Dr. Baldwin with severe oral health issues because they were too scared to seek treatment.
 If you need a root canal and suffer from fear of the dentist or dental anxiety, we offer sedation dentistry to help you receive the treatment you need.
-To determine which type of sedation method will work for you, call our office or discuss your anxiety with Dr. Baldwin before your schedule appointment.
+To determine which type of sedation method will work for you, call our office or discuss your anxiety with Dr. Baldwin before your scheduled appointment.